 Mental Health First Aid: How to Handle a Mental Health Emergency

-Mental Health First Aid is training in how to handle a mental health emergency.
+Mental Health First Aid is training on how to handle a mental health emergency.
 Mental health emergencies can happen at any time and to anyone.
-Examples might be a person who is suicidal, a person experiencing a panic or anxiety attack, a person experiencing trauma, an incident of self-harm or a person who is psychotic (How To Help Someone With A Mental Illness).
+Examples might be a person who is suicidal, a person experiencing a panic or anxiety attack, a person experiencing trauma, an incident of self-harm or a person who is psychotic.
 Emergency mental health needs can be handled by the average individual until professional, trained, emergency personnel, such as paramedics, arrive.

 The National Mental Health First Aid course is primarily managed and supported by the National Council for Behavioral Health.